-The first thought is to offer higher salaries and better employee benefits.
+Your first thought might be to offer higher salaries and betteremployee benefits.
 This sounds pretty sensible.
-The best candidates can get the best packages, the employer gets the best candidates – great!
-However, it’s a sticking plaster solution, i.e. not sustainable.
+The best candidates get the best packages, while the employer gets the best candidates – everyone wins!
+However, that’s not a sustainable solution.
 Throwing money at the situation doesn’t solve it for the long-term.
-Instead, put these larger initiatives on your radar if you want the world’s best talent to really stick.
+Instead, put these four larger initiatives on your radar if you want to attract the best talent and keep them around.

-Google allegedly pays internsnearly $6000 per month, but do they only work there because they’re well-paid?
+Google allegedly paysinternsnearly $6000 per month, but do they only work there because they’re well-paid?
 It’s more to do with the company they are a part of building.
-Google is one of the richest companies in the world, but perhaps they’re richer in tech innovation; 2014 brought us Google Glass and self-driving cars on the road (albeit still in testing).
+Google is one of the richest companies in the world, but perhaps they’re richer in tech innovation; from Google Glass to self-driving cars.

-While we can’t all be Google, the point here is that seeing the bigger picture is absolutely vital when it comes to attracting people to your business, looking beyond surface-level pull factors and quick fixes.
+While we can’t all be Google or Facebook, the point here is that seeing the bigger picture is absolutely vital when it comes to attracting people to your business, looking beyond surface-level pull factors and quick fixes.
 What can you offer?
 The “cool” that only innovation brings.
+You want your employees to feel like they can make a difference at your company.
+You need to foster a culture that is open to innovation and change that inspires your employees to come to work everyday and make a difference.

 If you create an environment where people enjoy their work, you’ll have built the foundations of a place where employees will want to come to you, and stay there.
-Flexible work hours are first and foremost, according to Adecco.
-But it can also mean ditching glaring fluorescent bulbs for low lighting to boost productivity, like Belle Beth Cooper of Exist suggests.
-Plus, messy desks and creative spaces can allow room for creativity when it strikes.
+Work life balance is no longer a buzzword.
+Flexible work hoursare more important now than ever.
+With remote work easier than ever thanks to modern technology and the apparent benefits of working from home, likeincreased productivity and reduced stress, offering the benefit should be a no brainer.
+But building an amazing environment also meansdesigning the perfect office spacefor your employees.
+That can mean ditching glaring fluorescent bulbs for low lighting to boost productivity and creative spaces can allow room for creativity when it strikes.

 Getting the balance right between attitude and aptitude is key, and “softer” characteristics or skills can be harder to gauge in some people.
 It's important that new people blend with your existing team.
-Not that it’s all about fitting in; the right people can challenge others positively and bring their colleagues up to the next level.
-Ultimately you want to bring the best out of your people old and new.
+Not that it’s all about fitting in—ditch the idea of interviewing for "culture fit," instead opt for people who break the mold and shake things up.
+The right people can challenge others positively and bring their colleagues up to the next level.
+Ultimately you want to bring the best out of your people old and new, as well as foster an environment that celebratesdiversityand welcomes fresh ideas and perspectives.

-LinkedIn’s Talent Trends 2014 report states that ahead of better compensation and benefits, actively job-seeking candidates value greater opportunities for advancement as the most important factor when seeking a new job.
+LinkedIn’s Talent Trends 2014report states that ahead of better compensation and benefits, actively job-seeking candidates value greater opportunities for advancement as the most important factor when seeking a new job.
 That doesn’t just mean a corporate ladder and positive cash flow.
 It means work that builds to a crescendo, work that intrigues, excites, and means a greater future for the employee—and the company too.
+Introducelearning and development programsthat can help your employees learn new skills and hone existing skills.
+That will help keepthings new and exciting so employees stick around longer and see your company as a way to develop their professional skills.

 Ross Coverdale is a marketer and content creator with Head Resourcing, one of the UK’s leading IT, digital and business change recruitment consultancies.
 Connect with Ross and the team at Head Resourcing on Twitter, Facebook and LinkedIn, or drop him an email if you’d like to chat.